0700Mysterious/Startup/Main.md

 nmap --script vuln -p 21,22,80 10.10.x.x -oN nse_script_scan.txt
 ```

 For the ports, it will differ depending on the Half TCP scan output
+Use the Nmap scan results to progress into the challenge

 ## Enumeration of the website